WeiDUorg/weidu/README-WeiDU-Changes.txt

   * The variable MOD_FOLDER is set to the root of the backup directory.
   * Add the function HANDLE_AUDIO, which can install .ogg audio on any supported platform and game (including BG:EE).
+  * Fix a bug in MOVE that could cause mod rollback to fail.

 Version 231:
   * Fixed a bug that caused DISABLE_FROM_KEY to delete random files instead